Shell Script · Variables

 What Are Variables?

-In shell scripting, variables are created dynamically and do not require explicit data types.
+Shell variables are dynamically created and do not require a specific data type declaration.

 Why Use Variables?